Recursive Solution of Initial Value Problems with Temporal Discretization: Experiments

 \section{Experiments}

 The domain theoretic framework of the current article makes it possible to use effective data-types, {\ie}, it is possible to implement the operators directly on digital computers.
-We have indeed implemented the following operators for \ac{IVP} solving: \begin{enumerate}[label=(\arabic*)] \item The first-order Euler operator $E^c$ of~\parencite{EdalatPattinson2006-Euler-PARA}; \item The second-order Euler operator $E^2$ of Theorem~\ref{thm:E_2_MFPS_Ideal_Compl}. \item The Runge-Kutta (Euler) operator $E^{\mathrm{R}}$ of Definition~\ref{def:E_R_Ideal_Compl}. \end{enumerate} We have used the arbitrary-precision interval arithmetic library MPFI~\parencite{Revol_Rouillier:MPFI:05} for our implementations.
+We have indeed implemented the following operators for \ac{IVP} solving: \begin{enumerate}[label=(\arabic*)] \item The first-order Euler operator $E^c$ of~\parencite{EdalatPattinson2006-Euler-PARA}; \item The second-order Euler operator $E^2$ of Definition~\ref{def:2nd_order_Euler}. \item The Runge-Kutta (Euler) operator $E^{\mathrm{R}}$ of Definition~\ref{def:E_R_Ideal_Compl}. \end{enumerate} The source code is available on GitHub.\footnote{\url{https://github.com/afarjudian/IVP_MPFI}.} We have used the arbitrary-precision interval arithmetic library MPFI~\parencite{Revol_Rouillier:MPFI:05} for our implementations.
 Specifically, we have used the C++ Boost library implementation which provides a wrapper around the original MPFI types.\footnote{\href{https://www.boost.org/doc/libs/1_76_0/libs/multiprecision/doc/html/boost_multiprecision/tut/interval/mpfi.html}{https://www.boost.org/doc/libs/1\_76\_0/libs/multiprecision/doc/html/boost\_multiprecision/tut/interval/mpfi.html}} This is an ideal library for our purposes as operations such as matrix/vector arithmetic can be implemented seamlessly over the underlying MPFI types.

 We consider the following \acp{IVP} for our experiments:

 \begin{enumerate}[label=(\Alph*)] \item To begin with, we consider the simple scalar \ac{IVP}:

 This \ac{IVP} has the closed-form solution $y'(t) = \exp(t)$ over the entire real line.
 We solve this equation over the interval $[0,1]$, over which we may take $M=3, M_1 = 1$, and $M_2 = 0$.